jhelvy/iris-rev2/build_log/README.md

 This tells the encoder to send "volume up" when turned clockwise and "volume down" when turned counter-clockwise.

-In my case, I used if-else logic to leverage the different layers to change what the encoder does based on what layer I'm on.
+In my case, I used if-else conditionals to change what the encoder does based on what layer I'm on.
 Here's my full settings.
-Note that my settings are reversed (e.g. "clockwise" is volume DOWN not UP) because I think I connected the wires the wrong way...much easier to change the settings than re-wire things :)
+Note: my settings are reversed (e.g. "clockwise" is volume DOWN not UP) because I think I connected the wires the wrong way...much easier to change the settings than re-wire things :)

 ```
 void encoder_update_user(uint8_t index, bool clockwise) {